wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 A running key cipher is NOT a substitution cipher.
 A running key cipher uses a physical component, usually a book, to provide the polyalphabetic characters.
 All the other options are substitution ciphers.

 Malware (malicious software):
+   * A worm is a program that spreads itself through network connections.
+   * A companion is a new file created with a similar name so users activate it.
    * A virus relies upon other application programs to execute itself and infect a system.
    * An armored virus includes protective code that prevents examination of critical elements, such as scans by antivirus software.
    * Spyware uses tracking cookies to collect and report on a user’s activities to the spyware programmer.
    * A Trojan horse is malware disguised as a useful utility but embeds malicious code in itself.
-   * A worm is a program that spreads itself through network connections.
    * Adware is a software application that displays advertisements while the application is executing.
+   * A Macro is written into like VB in Excel.
+   * Logic bombs are triggered by events like a specific date.
    <br /><br />

+   * Multipartite spreads in different ways
+   * Polymorphic can change to avoid detection.

 Model:
    * A state machine model examines every possible state the system could be in and ensures that the system maintains the proper security relationship between objects and subjects in each state.